 Great to use at night.
 It also excels at dawn, dusk, on dark mornings, overcast days or when the wind smurs the surface so much it reduces light penetration below, or when the wind creates a mudline - throw them the black blue flash!

 Black Brown Craw Skirt.
 Friends and customers often ask me, "What's the best jig skirt color?"
 This is it!
 It perfectly mottles and blends the two best jig colors in history - black and brown - frosted with a fine green shimmer.
 The result is a black brown jig skirt that excels with any or all of the most productive jig trailer colors - black, brown, green pumpkin, watermelon and junebug trailers all match perfectly.
 Don't forget chartreuse trailers for the smallies.
 They're all options trailed behind the mottled black brown craw skirt.
 It is one heck of a productive jig skirt.
+Has silicone rattle ear band that's more durable, longer-lasting and won't deteriorate like latex band.

 Black Neon Skirt.
 Black red skirts like this tend to be favored by anglers who fish delta, bayou, swampy or brackish estuaries/rivers along the Atlantic, Gulf or California coastline.
 European bass anglers also heavily use black red skirts.
 Otherwise, the average angler hardly uses black red skirts today - but it wasn't always so.
 As little as fifteen years ago, it was even money whether an angler would claim a black blue or a black red jig worked best.
 There were many anglers who favored one versus the other.
 Then somehow the black red jig all but disappeared.
 Who knows why?
 Black blue has become the most popular jig color worldwide.
 This is compounded by the irony that, in the late 1990s, jig flipping legend Denny Brauer rose to the top of the bass fishing world and dominated top pro tournaments by adding a black neon (black with red glitter) flipping tube to his flipping jig regimen.
 Still to this day, black neon is the number one flipping tube color.
 Yet a black neon flipping jig skirt has never become popular, and the black red jig skirts of old are long gone.
 If you think that flipping a black neon tube works swell, wait until you try this black neon skirt - for jigs, spinnerbaits and buzzbaits.
 You may rediscover why many old timers favored the black red skirt over black blue.
 Maybe you will too!